rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   <img src="/images/BadGateway.jpg" alt="Bad Gateway web page" />
 </p>

-One way to findout more about status of the Hugo server is to issue command:
+One way to find out more about status of the Hugo server is to issue command:

     ps aux | grep hugo